Donna Walwyn, a lawyer by training, is a multidisciplinary professional with a focus on governance, regulatory compliance, and risk assessment.

 A lifelong active volunteer, in 2013, Chinyere received the Queen Elizabeth II Diamond Jubilee Award for service to Canada.
 In 2020, she was recognized as an RBC Global Citizen Award winner which acknowledges top-performing employees who have displayed an incredible commitment to giving time and expertise to communities by volunteering and leading charitable initiatives.

-Heather McPherson is the President & Chief Executive Officer of Women’s College Hospital (WCH).
+Heather McPherson is the President & Corporate Executive Officer of Women’s College Hospital (WCH).
 Heather is a highly recognized healthcare executive with extensive experience in clinical, academic and health system leadership.
 Prior to her role as President & CEO, she served as the hospital’s Executive Vice President of Patient Care and Ambulatory Innovation; where she was at the forefront of shaping and executing hospital strategy and operations.

 Heather is an innovative leader who has been instrumental in establishing clinical programs and services that close the health gaps for patients – not only at Women’s College hospital but throughout the province.
 With her unparalleled ability to partner across the healthcare system, build high-performance teams and foster a culture of excellence, she has created transformative solutions including the operationalization of WCH’s new building, the implementation of an electronic health record and the evolution of the hospital’s ambulatory model of care.
 Throughout her career Heather has focused on the evaluation and improvement of the systems of clinical care delivery and redefining what it means to be a patient: engaged, empowered, and understood.